-Pixelmator is a powerful, layer-based image editing app that lets you touch up and enhance images, sketch and paint, as well as create complex image compositions on iPhone and iPad alike.
+Pixelmator is a powerful, layer-based image editing app for iPhone and iPad.
+You can touch up and enhance images, turn pictures into drawings and paintings, and create complex image compositions.
 You can download Pixelmator for $4.99 from the App Store.

 For the purpose of this exercise we’re going to work on making a portrait photo more interesting.
 We’ll be using layer features in Pixelmator to apply a pattern to just certain parts of the image.
 But you could use these same techniques on any photo you wish.

 Here’s the original image that I’m going to start with.
 To follow along with this tutorial, you can download this portrait photo if you wish.
 Alternatively, you could use a similar image of your own, e.g. a photo of a person taken against any type of wall.

 When you open Pixelmator, you need to ensure you’re viewing the main home screen of the app.
 If you see an image that’s currently being worked on, tap the left-pointing arrow at the top left of the screen to go back to the main screen.
 You should now see the “Pixelmator” title at the top of the screen as shown below.

 The first step is to open the image you want to work on.
 Tap the “+” icon at the top left of the screen, then tap Photos to access your Camera Roll, and select the image you want to enhance.